sonocotta/raspberry-media-center/README.md

 Raspberry Pi HiFi Hat is the same DAC and power circuitry **times two** in a Hat shape.
 You can use it with any Raspberry Pi board, not only Zero.
 Raspberry Pi 5 users can use both outputs independently, while other Pis will produce the same audio on both outputs.

-## Raspberry Pi HiFi Plus
+## Raspberry Pi HiFi-Amped

 The PCM5100 HiFi DAC combined together with a highly efficient TPA3110D2 D-class amplifier.
 Times two (again, why not?).
 It brings all the best from the HiFi model and adds an onboard amp to form a complete solution that can be paired with speakers directly.
 It uses an external power source to feed hungry amps and host Pi using an onboard drop-down converter.
 Raspberry Pi 5 users can use both outputs independently, older boards will produce the same audio in parallel.
 Boards use 4-layer PCBs to ensure good signal protection to keep that noise low.
 Both amps can be shut down using GPIO pins, so you can be sure the speakers will be dead quiet when they are not in use.

 ![DSC_0054](https://github.com/user-attachments/assets/1d4c9496-945c-4937-913f-c07db443e347)

-The Media Center version of the HiFi-Plus model is in the ideation stage.
+The Media Center version of the HiFi-Amped model is in the ideation stage.
 I see it to be a little more than just the same DAC on the boxed shape.
 The benefit of having DAC and AMP separated is the ability to fiddle with the audio in the middle, so I'm looking to implement volume and tone controls available on the front panel, as well as a tone correction button.
 I'm thinking of pumping the visual with the LED matrix or small OLED screen, which requires mastering certain mechanical tasks.
 Long story short, this is a work in progress.

 ## Loud Raspberry Pi and Hat